isi-vista/adam/docs/using_adam_tutorials/advanced_curriculum.rst

 a *direction* relative to that object and a *distance*.
-In our case the reference object will be the table, the direction will be "up" ("gravitational up," for simplicity), and the distance will be "outside of the table, but touching it" (i.e. "exterior-but-in-contact").
+In our case the reference object will be the table, the direction will be "up," and the distance will be "outside of the table, but touching it" (i.e. "exterior-but-in-contact").

 Our final template will look like this::